top of page

 1.Authority is Plural, Layered, and Often in Conflict

-In many traditional organisations, authority flows in one direction and rests on a predictable foundation: roles, hierarchies, and reporting lines.
-In expert-driven environments, authority is rarely singular.
-It is layered, context-dependent, and often in competition with itself.
+In most organisations, authority flows in one direction and rests on a predictable foundation: roles, hierarchies, and reporting lines.
+You know where you stand and who decides.

-Leaders draw on different kinds of authority depending on the room:
+Leaders draw on and invest in developing capital in different kinds of authority:

-Positional authority: the formal legitimacy that comes with a role or title.
+• Positional authority: the formal legitimacy that comes with a role or title.
+It is a starting point, but rarely an endpoint.

-Relational authority: credibility built through fairness, reliability, and trust over time.
+• Relational authority: built through fairness, consistency, and trust over time, determines whether a leader can actually move a room

-None of these sources stands alone.
+None of these sources stands alone, which is why being aware of the composition of your own and others' portfolios of authority is important for being an effective leader.
 At times, technical depth dominates the room.
 In others, relational trust or moral legitimacy carries more weight.
 Positional authority helps, but it is rarely enough.

 How These Forms Interact